DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/dashboard-item-settings/filter-elements/providing-data.md

 legacyId: 117560
 ---
 # Providing Data
 The Web Dashboard allows you to bind various dashboard items to data in a consistent manner, the only difference being the data sections that these dashboard items comprise.
-To learn more about common binding concepts, see the [Binding Dashboard Items to Data](../../binding-dashboard-items-to-data.md) topic.
+To learn more about common binding concepts, see the [Bind Dashboard Items to Data](../../bind-dashboard-items-to-data.md) topic.

 This topic describes how to bind **filter elements** to data using the Web Dashboard control.